amy324/Ticket-Raising-Platform-Backend/documentation/deployment.md

----

-# Deployment Guide
+# Deployment Instructions

-This guide offers comprehensive instructions for deploying the backend application across different environments.
+Instructions for deploying the backend to a new environment.

-## Prerequisites
+### Prerequisites

-Before proceeding with the deployment, ensure the following prerequisites are met:

-- Access to the backend application's codebase via cloning (see [README](../README.md) for details).
+* The codebase, cloned locally (see README)
-- Access to a MySQL database server (e.g., Alwaysdata)
+* A MySQL database server (e.g. Alwaysdata)
-- Access to a mail testing service (e.g., Mailtrap)
+* A mail testing service (e.g. Mailtrap)
-- Proper configuration of environment variables for connecting to the database and email service

-## Deployment Process
+* Environment variables configured for both

-### 1. Setup MySQL Database
+### 1. Set Up the MySQL Database

-1. Access your MySQL database server (e.g., Alwaysdata) and create a new database.
-2. Utilize the provided SQL schemas to create essential tables (`users`, `tickets`, `conversations`, `access_tokens`).

-Example SQL commands:
+Create a new database on your MySQL server, then run the schema below to set up the required tables.

 ```sql
 -- Create the 'users' table